kennypra/kennypra/README.md

-# Hi, I'm Kenneth 👋
+# Hi, My name Kenneth 👋

-I'm a Computer Science student at Vanderbilt University passionate about building software that solves real-world problems.
+I'm a recent Computer Science and Mathematics graduate from Vanderbilt University and I'm pursuing my Master's in Data Science, expected to graduate in May 2027.

+My experience spans data analytics, research, program coordination, and community leadership.
+I enjoy translating data and emerging technologies into insights that support better decisions, improve systems, and create more meaningful experiences for people and organizations.passionate about building software that solves real-world problems.

-Currently interested in:
+I'm currently interested in:
-- 🤖 Machine Learning
+- 🤖 Artificial Intelligence & Machine Learning
-- 🌱 Sustainability & Environmental Tech
-- 📊 Data Science
+- 📊 Data Science & Analytics
-- 💻 Full-Stack Development

 ---